Vladimir Ashkenazy, The Vital Juices Are Russian

 On the 8th of June 1968 Vladimir Ashkenazy, with his Icelandic wife Thorunn and their two children, arrived at their new home in Reykjavik in Iceland.
 It was a crucial moment in their lives.
-They had left the Soviet Union, with the help of Nikita Kruschev, in 1963 and for five years had lived in London.
+They had left the Soviet Union in 1963, with the help of Nikita Kruschev, and for five years had lived in London.

 Coming to terms with living in the West and with the pressures of a high level international concert career had proved difficult however and they felt that they needed more space and more time, both for their private and for their professional lives.

 In his teens Ashkenazy had won several Major prizes including the Chopin International Prize in Brussels in 1956 and the Tchaikovsky Competition in Moscow in 1962.
 He nevertheless felt that he had been inadequately prepared by the Russian educational system.
 He felt strongly that while he was totally at home with Russian music he was not close enough to the great traditions of the West.